PatchZero: Defending against Adversarial Patch Attacks by Detecting and Zeroing the Patch: Experiments

 \textbf{Computation Overhead:} We analyze the memory cost and inference speed of PatchZero in Table~\ref{tab:speed}.
-Both PatchZero and PatchCleanser use {ResNet-50} as backbone.
-Although Patchzero has more model parameters, it actually has a faster (60x) inference speed and lower (2x) GPU memory footprint.
+Both PatchZero and PatchCleanser use {ResNet50} as backbone.
+Although Patchzero has more model parameters, it has a faster (60x) inference speed and lower (2x) GPU memory.

-\textbf{DO \vs BPDA Attack Patterns:} We compare the DO (top) and BPDA adaptive attack patterns (bottom) in \figref{pattern}.
+\textbf{DO \vs BPDA Attack Patterns:} We compare the DO (top) and BPDA adaptive attack patterns (bottom) in Figure~\ref{fig:pattern}.
 The left column shows adversarial patches in the image classification task.
 The BPDA attack pattern seems to be more colorful and granular than the DO attack pattern.
 For the object detection task (middle), BPDA attack patterns are more structured, rather than a seemingly random appearance.
-For the video classification task (right).
-Under DO attack, the adversarial patch shows some ``grid-like'' pattern, which we later verify is specific to the MARS video classifier.
-Under the BPDA attack, the pattern is denser and more granular.
+For the video classification task (right), the DO patch shows some ``grid-like'' pattern, while the BPDA patch is denser and more granular.

-In all cases, the two types of attack patterns are very different for the same images.
+In all cases, the two types of attack patterns are very different.
 The BPDA attack patterns start with the DO patterns and gradually evolve into the granular patterns.
 The changing appearance requires the patch detector to be updated at each iteration.
-It is not at all obvious that the process should converge but we find that the process does converge and that the trained patch detector becomes robust against the changing patches.
+It is not at all obvious that the process should converge but, thanks to the two-stage training, the trained patch detector becomes robust against the BPDA patches.

-\textbf{Failure Cases and Limitations:} We present three common failure cases of PatchZero in \figref{failcases}.
-As shown in part (a), missed patch detection can lead to failure of our defense method, since repainting cannot be effectively applied without a correct patch detection.
+\textbf{Failure Cases and Limitations:} We present three common failure cases of PatchZero in Figure~\ref{fig:failcases}.
+As shown in part (a), missed patch detection can lead to defense failure, since repainting cannot be effectively applied without a correct patch detection.
 In the example shown, the adversarial patch has a similar texture as the background, leading to a missed detection.
-Leaking adversarial pixels in (b) is another failure case though morphological operations applied to the detected binary mask can reduce the effects.
-Final failure cases in part (c) can arise due to significant occlusion caused by random patch location falling on top of the main object in the scene, regardless of correct patch detection.
+Leaking adversarial pixels in (b) is another failure case though morphological operations applied to the binary mask prediction can reduce the effects.
+Final failure cases in part (c) arises due to significant occlusion caused by random patch location falling on top of the main object in the scene, regardless of correct patch detection.